 If the water level in your hot tub drops too low, the pump and heater may shut down and cause the water to freeze and inflict damage on the tub.
 You should check the water level periodically, especially if it’s been a few weeks since you’ve used your hot tub.
 If it is low, simply add more to prevent the freezing of key components that can be frustrating to try and fix.

 Proactive winter hot tub care keeps you from having to perform any fixes once the temperatures drop well below freezing.
-Cal Spas offers the widest selection of spas and hot tubs in Minnesota with thousands of option combinations guaranteed to include the right fit for your family’s needs.
+Cal Spas offers the widest selection of spas and hot tubs in Minneapolis and St. Paul with thousands of option combinations guaranteed to include the right fit for your family’s needs.
 Browse our collection today or visit a showroom to start making the most of your downtime this winter.